 The Canadian singer, brought to our attention by country-mate Justin Bieber, delivers what fans are probably looking for with the help of Max Martin, Toby Gad and others: More effervescent pop, unencumbered by a plot too thick or societal issues too weighty.
-Bass lines and hand claps, please
+Bass lines and hand claps, please and thank you.

 "Good Time" features electro-pop singer Owl City, aka Adam Young, and is the heir apparent to the radio-overkill throne.
 "Hands up if you're down to get down tonight," goes the refrain as Young shares microphone time with Jepsen against a heavy backbeat and an echoing chorus of "Ohhhh ohhh ohhh."

 "Call Me Maybe" is here, of course, and remains the catchiest song of the year.
 This impossibly cute tune from this impossibly cute singer is all hook, sugary lyrics and lure-the-boy posturing.
 It's everything pop hit-makers strive for, delivered to near perfection.

 The duds on "Kiss" include "Turn Me Up" and "Tonight I'm Getting Over You."
 They're both boring ditties about getting over someone by hitting the town.
 Light toe tapping may ensue, but these are forgettable tracks.